theusaf/BattlefieldChess/README.md

 - The spaces between the Rook and the King must be empty
 - It is not under threat of attack (even if nonlethal).
 - All the squares in the path of castling are not under attack.

+### En Passant
+Rules to do En Passant are the same as normal chess.

+The pawns battle, and regardless if the defending pawn is defeated, if the attacking pawn survives (which it should always survive...), it moves to the position behind the defending pawn.

 ## Why?
 Clearly, this project exists just to make that scene from Code Geass possible.